Xá Lợi Pagoda raids: Confusion over culpability and army denials

-The initial government line was that the regular army had taken the actions.
+The initial government line was the regular army had taken the actions.
 ARVN radio broadcasts bore the influence of Nhu's abrasive tone in directing the Republican Youth to cooperate with the government.
 Nhu accused the Buddhists of turning their pagodas into headquarters for plotting anti-government insurrections.
 He claimed the Buddhist Intersect Committee operated under the control of "political speculators who exploited religion and terrorism".
-Lodge believed Diệm remained in control but that Nhu's influence had risen to unprecedented levels.
-He thought that Nhu's divide and conquer tactics had split the military into three factions, respectively led by Generals Đôn and Đính, and Colonel Tung. Đôn was believed not to have the allegiance of Đính and Tung, who took their orders directly from Gia Long Palace.
+Lodge believed Diệm remained in control but Nhu's influence had risen to unprecedented levels.
+He thought Nhu's divide and conquer tactics had split the military into three factions, respectively led by Generals Đôn and Đính, and Colonel Tung. Đôn was believed not to have the allegiance of Đính and Tung, who took their orders directly from Gia Long Palace.
 The two loyalists had support from various pro-Diệm elements.
-Lodge predicted that if the army deposed Diệm, fighting could break out within the ARVN.
+Lodge predicted fighting could break out within the ARVN if the army deposed Diệm.

-Initially, the American embassy believed the Ngô family's claims that the regular army was responsible for the raids.
-The Voice of America, which was widely listened to in South Vietnam as the only non-Diệmist news source, initially aired Nhu's version of events, much to the dismay of the generals.
-The American media thought otherwise and began to debunk this theory, pointing out that the Ngô family constantly sought to undermine the army, and that Madame Nhu's joy over the events suggested the family had neither ceded power nor had their hands forced by the military.
+Initially, the American embassy believed the Ngô family's claims of the regular army being responsible for the raids.
+Voice of America, which was widely listened to in South Vietnam as the only non-Diệmist news source, initially aired Nhu's version of events, much to the dismay of the generals.
+The American media thought otherwise and began to debunk this theory, noting the Ngô family constantly sought to undermine the army and Madame Nhu's joy over the events suggested the family had neither ceded power nor were their hands forced by the military.
 Furthermore, they identified Nhu's aides at the site, his idiosyncratic style in the announcements supposedly made by the ARVN, and the fact that the army had little motive to attack the Buddhists.
 The New York Times printed two versions of the raids on its front page, one by David Halberstam implicating Nhu for the attacks, and another with the official government version.
-Sheehan of United Press International also claimed Nhu was responsible for the attacks, and foreign journalists had to smuggle their stories out by asking people leaving the country at the airport to carry documents for them.
+Sheehan of United Press International also claimed Nhu was responsible for the attacks.
 At the time, Sheehan and Halberstam were on a Ngô family hit list along with political dissidents because of their exposés of the regime's human rights abuses, and following the raids, they slept at the home of John Mecklin, a U.S. official.
-They also received information that the Ngos were going to plant bombs in their offices and blame the deaths on the communists.
+They also received information the Ngos were going to plant bombs in their offices and blame the deaths on the communists.